quanvn98/ojin-client/README.md

-# ojin-server
+# ojin-client
-Server-side for OJIN project
+Client-side for OJIN project